bakhshipoor/USBDevices_WMI/README.md

 # USB Devices Library
-Detect And Event All USB Changes
+Detect And Event All USB Changes and Filter Devices

 - Using System.Management Nuget package